Qiskit/rustworkx/docs/source/api.rst

         :raises: When there is no edge between nodes

     .. py:method:: remove_node(self, node):
-        Remove a node from the DAG.
+        Remove a node from the graph.

         :param int node: The index of the node to remove